 7. Kalamazoo 1SM Belt Sander

-The Kalamazoo 1SM Belt Sander uses a 0.33-HP engine to create speeds up to 1,725 RPM.
-The 42-inch belt is one inch thick and perfect for intricate work.
+The Kalamazoo 1SM Belt Sander uses a 0.33-HP engine to produce up to 1,725 RPM.
+The 42-inch belt is 1 inch thick and perfect for intricate work.
 The lower RPM helps keep the noise down, and the 32-pound weight is easy to move around.

-The downside to the Kalamazoo is that the motors get in the way, and unless you’re sanding very small objects, they tend to bump into the engine.
-The table is also thin and weak and placed a little too low for comfort.
-There is no sander wheel, which we have grown accustomed to reviewing all the other models.
+The downside to the Kalamazoo is that the motors get in the way, and unless you’re sanding small objects, they tend to bump into the engine.
+The table is also thin and weak and placed too low for comfort.
+There is no sander wheel, which we have grown accustomed to seeing in the other models.

 8. SKIL 3376-01 Belt/Disc Sander

 The SKIL 3376-01 Belt/Disc Sander is a 2-in-1 sander with a powerful 0.7-HP motor.
 The engine drives the 10-inch sanding disk at up to 3,500 RPM, and the belt is adjustable from 0° to 90°.
 The tension spring adjustment helps keep the belt tracking in line, and it’s incredibly lightweight and weighs only a little over 25 pounds.